How to Store my Art Supplies?

 Tip #1 Brain Dump

 If you haven’t tried brain dumping you need to!
-It is is life changing!
+It is life changing!
 Brain dumping is where you make a list and free-write whatever is on your mind.
 I often make a to-do list for the next day, write down any ideas or any goals I have.
 I keep a notebook, a pen and a sketchbook beside my bed.
 If I am thinking about something it’s better for me to just write it down and then that way I don’t forget it and I can fall asleep with ease!

 Tip #2 Stretching